Guy Gardner (character): Green Lantern Corps

 The Green Lantern of Space Sector 2814, an alien named Abin Sur from the planet Ungara, crash-lands on Earth after being mortally wounded.
 As Sur dies, his power ring seeks and finds two potential successors: Guy Gardner and Hal Jordan.
-Jordan is nearer to the crash, so he is chosen over Gardner.
-In the same story, the Guardian supercomputers predict Guy would have perished early in his career if he had been chosen first.
-In the later Booster Gold series it is shown that a time traveling Booster convinces Gardner to visit his dying father, thus ensuring that Jordan would be the candidate in closest proximity.
-Gardner is relegated to backup status should anything happen to Jordan.
+Jordan is nearer to the crash, so he is chosen over Guy.
+As a result, Guy is relegated to being a backup should anything happen to Jordan.

 When Jordan becomes aware of Gardner's status as his backup, he sets up a chance meeting, and the two become friends.
 Though Gardner is originally naive to Jordan's secret identity, he eventually assists Jordan during his adventures.
-He is later partnered with Jordan after completing his training under Kilowog.
+He is later partnered with Jordan after training under Kilowog.

 During an earthquake, Gardner is hit by a bus while attempting to rescue one of his students.
 During his recovery, the Guardians recruit John Stewart to be Jordan's new "backup".

-Some time later, during a period where Gardner is performing his duties as a backup Green Lantern, Hal Jordan's power battery, the source of the ring's energy, explodes in Gardner's face due to damage done to it by the Crumbler and traps him in the Phantom Zone.
+Some time later, during a period where Gardner is performing his duties as a backup Green Lantern, Hal Jordan's power battery explodes, trapping Gardner in the Phantom Zone.
 Jordan and Kari Limbo, Gardner's girlfriend at the time, both believe him to be dead, and the two develop a romantic relationship that ultimately culminates in a marriage proposal.
-Gardner is able to interrupt the wedding by contacting Limbo telepathically.
-By then, however, Gardner's bus accident, the power battery explosion, his assimilation into the zone, and the subsequent torture at the hands of General Zod and other residents of the Phantom Zone had affected his mind.
-When Gardner is released from the Phantom Zone, he is diagnosed with brain damage and is comatose for a number of years.
+Gardner interrupts the wedding by contacting Limbo telepathically.
+His previous experiences affect his mind, causing him to sustain brain damage and be rendered comatose for several years.
+He recovers, but his personality is radically altered, causing him to become arrogant and unstable.